fireplume/rf-remote-testing/README.md

-# Robot Framework remote target testing framework
+# Robot Framework remote target testing using remote libraries

 At work, we've been using remote robot framework libraries to test our targets.
 I was curious about how it works, so I thought I'd figure it out creating a template framework from which anybody could easily create a remote testing environment.